Marklogic-retired/marklogic-data-hub/_pages/project/gradle.md

 Your DHF project has been initialized and you are ready to get down to business.

-## Set username and password
+### Set Username and Password
-Note that in the output above you are instructed to set your username and password.
-In order for the **ml-data-hub** Gradle plugin to communicate with MarkLogic you must complete this step.
+Note that in the output above, you are instructed to set your username and password in order for the ml-data-hub Gradle plugin to communicate with MarkLogic.

-You have a few options for doing this.
+There are three ways of doing this.

-### 1. Set the Username and Password in your properties file
+#### In your properties file
-Open `$project-dir/gradle.properties`.
-Supply your MarkLogic username and password.
+Open `$project-dir/gradle.properties` and supply your MarkLogic username and password.

 **$project-dir/gradle.properties**
 ```properties